Luisrosario2604/Chess/README.md

     ├── sprites              # Sprites need by the graphical part ├── src                  # Source files (of the graphic and playing part) ├── images               # Images for the readme
-    ├ play.txt               # File created every time you play (history of mooves) └ README.md
+    ├ play.txt               # File created every time you play (history of moves) └ README.md

-> Use short lowercase names at least for the top-level files and folders except
+> Use short lowercase names at least for the top-level files and folders (except
-> `README.md`
+> `README.md`)

 ## Software

 ### Start the project

-To start the project is pretty easy !
-The only thing you have to do is to run the main (and you A.I if needed)
+Start the project : The only thing you have to do is to run the main file (and your A.I if needed)

 ```
 $ cd src/
 $ ./main.py
 ```

-If you want to start an A.I just run it ! (run twice if you want A.I vs A.I)
+If you want to start an A.I just run it ! (run twice if you want to do A.I vs A.I)

 ```
 $ cd ia/